buildtesters/buildtest/docs/configuring_buildtest.rst

 View Executors
 ~~~~~~~~~~~~~~~~~

-You can view executors defined in buildtest configuration using ``buildtest config executors``.
-Shown
+You can use the command ``buildtest config executors`` to view executors from buildtest
-below is the command usage
+configuration file.
+Shown below is the command usage

 .. program-output:: cat docgen/buildtest_config_executors_--help.txt

-You may display output in YAML or JSON format using ``--yaml`` or ``--json`` format and buildtest
+You can run ``buildtest config executors`` without any options and it will display the output in
-will retrieve the **executors** property from configuration file.
-Shown below is an
+YAML format.
+If you prefer json format you can use ``--json`` option.

-example output in YAML format
+Shown below is an example output of `executors` defined in your buildtest configuration.

-.. program-output:: cat docgen/executors_yaml.txt
+.. program-output:: cat docgen/config_executors.txt

 Configuration Summary
 ~~~~~~~~~~~~~~~~~~~~~~